h2nguyen/mscons-restify/docs/mscons-parsing-process.md

         self.current_sg8: Optional[SegmentGroup8] = None
         self.current_sg9: Optional[SegmentGroup9] = None
         self.current_sg10: Optional[SegmentGroup10] = None
-        self.segment_count = 0  # Segment counter for each message
+        self.segment_count = 0  # Segment counter for the interchange file

     def reset_for_new_message(self):
         """
         Reset the context for a new message.

         This method is called when a new message is started (typically when a UNH segment is encountered).
-It resets all current segment group references to None and initializes the segment counter to 1 (counting the UNH segment).
+It resets all current segment group references to None.

         According to the MSCONS D.04B 2.4c standard, each message starts with a UNH segment and has its own hierarchy of segment groups, so the context needs to be reset for each new message.
         """
-        self.segment_count = 1  # Reset the segment counter (counting the UNH segment)
         self.current_message: Optional[EdifactMSconsMessage] = None
         self.current_sg1: Optional[SegmentGroup1] = None
         self.current_sg2: Optional[SegmentGroup2] = None